 Art exploration helps children develop creativity, fine motor coordination, and social skills.
 They thrive when engaged in open-ended art, where they can use their imaginations and create with their hands.

-Celebrate the joy and learning children experience through creative art on Artsy Thursday.
+On Artsy Thursday, celebrate the joy and learning children experience through creative art.
 Use any materials available, from paint to playdough, fabric to crafts!

 Week of the Young Child Art Activities To Try: